-- 1.1 This report concerns an application for a review of the premises licence held by Mr. Poobalasingam Rangit at 247 London Road, Croydon, CR0 2RL.
-The application is made by the Police as a responsible authority under the Licensing Act 2003. - 1.2 This application is made under section 51 of the Licensing Act 2003 which states that, where a premises licence has effect, a responsible authority or 'other person' may apply to the licensing authority for a review of the licence. - 1.3 The applicant has applied for a review of the premises licence on the licensing objective in the Licensing Act 2003 of the prevention of crime and disorder.
-A copy of the review application is attached at Appendix A1.
-This includes a statement from a Home Office Immigration Officer and further representations from the Police, in support of their application, in the form of a further officer statement.
-The Police have also provided a disc containing cctv images with their application that they wish to show at the review hearing. - 1.5 A copy of the premises licence is attached at Appendix A2.
+- 1.1 This report concerns an application for a review of the premises licence held by Mr. Jothymanohara Murugesu in respect of VTS Mini Market, 216 Mitcham Road, Croydon.
+The application is made by the Police. - 1.2 The premises licence was granted to Mr. Murugesu on 10 January 2015. - 1.3 This application is made under section 51 of the Licensing Act 2003 which states that, where a premises licence has effect, an interested party or responsible authority may apply to the licensing authority for a review of the licence. - 1.4 The applicant has applied for a review of the premises licence on two of the licensing objectives in the Licensing Act 2003 the prevention of crime and disorder and the protection of children from harm.
+A copy of the review application is attached at Appendix A1. - 1.5 A copy of the premises licence is attached at Appendix A2.